Home - Desserts - Cherry Olive Oil Bundt Cake

 Karen Tedesco

-A simple, no-mixer needed recipe for moist and fruity Italian olive oil cake, with sweet cherries and creamy glaze.
+A simple recipe for moist and fruity cherry bundt cake (no mixer needed), with sweet fresh cherries and a creamy glaze.

 Print Pin